myspace7164/hackers-toolbox/README.md

 terminal: tool to ineract with the operating system (issue commands via command line, start vpn connection)
 openvpn: tool to from VPN connection
 ping: tool to test connection to target with ICMP echo request
-nmap: tool for finding open ports on target
 directory: folder in web-application terminology

+### nmap
+tool for finding open ports on target use -sV to determine service/version info use -O to enable OS detection

 ### telnet
 default port 23/tcp
-root user is able to log into target over telnet with blank password
+root user is able to log into target over telnet with blank password you can use telnet to get information on what kind of service is running on a port

 ### File Transfer Protocol (ftp)
 default port 21